grailbio/reflow/README.md

 	        g1k_v37.fa.pac: sha256:d62039666da85d859a29ea24af55b3c8ffc61ddf02287af4d51b0647f863b94c (739.5MiB)
 	        g1k_v37.fa.sa:  sha256:99eb6ff6b54fba663c25e2642bb2a6c82921c931338a7144327c1e3ee99a4447 (1.4GiB)

-In this case, "bwa index" produced a number of auxilliary index files.
+In this case, "bwa index" produced a number of auxiliary index files.
 These are the contents of the "reference" directory.

 We can again query Reflow for running execs, and examine the